-Group engagements focus on treating real problems and opportunities by setting and prioritizing clear goals, developing an innovation mindset, and building trust.
-These things can be the difference between profit and loss, winning and losing, and health and sickness.
+Group engagements focus on treating real problems and opportunities by aligning and prioritizing clear goals with mission and vision, developing an innovation mindset, and building trust.

-Ask great questions: What is our purpose?
-What impact is ideal, and how might we measure it?
-The Card Deck, Commentated Art, and an Importance-Difficulty matrix are effective tools to share different views of issues and opportunities and gain shared understanding around group goals enabling their prioritization for action.
-Diversity of thinking leads to inclusion and better results.
+Ask great questions like: What is our purpose?
+What impact is ideal and how might we measure it?
+Be inclusive and contrarian.
+The Innovation Card Deck, Commentated Art, and the Importance-Difficulty matrix help coordinate action and diversify thinking leading to broader inclusion and better results.

 developing an Innovation mindset: